Can I Be Compensated For Pre-Existing Conditions After a Car Accident?

 What if the Insurance Company Blames Me for My Injuries?

 You do have a legal duty to mitigate the damage caused by an accident and resulting injuries.
-The comparative fault rule in Florida apportions financial responsibility between all parties responsible for the injury.
+The modified comparative fault rule in Florida apportions financial responsibility between all parties responsible for the injury.
 If you share in the fault–either because you were partly responsible for the accident or you failed to seek medical attention–you can be held partly responsible for the financial damages.
+You also cannot recover damages if you were mostly at fault for the accident.

 Can I Recover Damages for Pre-Existing Conditions Aggravated by the Car Accident in Gainesville?